khakhalin/notes/keywords/spark.md

 **Salting**: it's not a function per se, but an approach.
 When partitioning by range, we may run into data skew situations with some values being heavily overrepresented in the data.
 Because of that, a shard containing these values will be way larger than the others, and will become a bottleneck.
 One option to fight with it is to _salt_ (somewhat randomize) one of the values.
 Another option is to manually isolate the most common value and process it separately (e.g. if a column contains lots of `NULL`s, join this part of the data separately, then concatenate)
 * `DataFrame.sort(*cols)` (there's also an alias `.orderBy()` with same inputs and same functionality).
 Also `RDD.sortBy` exists, apparently… - 🔥 It seems that pre-sorting actually does't help with joining, as joining always starts with shuffling (sorting).
 But this needs to be confirmed. 🔥

-The sequence in which joins are performed is (apparently? 🔥) important even without partitions, and it is not optimized by default.
+The sequence in which joins are performed is important even without partitions, and it is not optimized by default.
 Unles you turn optimizers on:
 ```python
 spark.conf.set("spark.sql.cbo.enabled", True)
 spark.conf.set("spark.sql.cbo.joinReorder.enabled", True)